gardc/Ai4Users/README.md

 ## Prerequisites

-Before installing this project, ensure that you have the following software, tools, or libraries installed:
+Before setting up this project, ensure that you have the following software, tools, or libraries installed:

-- Node.js (version 12.0 or higher)
+- Node.js (version 12.0 or higher).
-- MongoDB (version 4.0 or higher)
+- Docker (Docker Desktop on macOS and Windows).
-- Python (version 3.7 or higher)
+Optional:
-- Pipenv (version 2018.11.26 or higher)
+- Python (version 3.7 or higher), if you wish to run the Sandbox server locally.

 ## Installation